Sameer-13/Sameer-13/README.md

 ## About Me:
-Interested and passionate in AI & ML, especially in Computer Vision and NLP, as well as their applications in the Web, Mobile-App: and IoT fields, in addition to being a Flutter developer.
+Interested and passionate in AI & ML, especially in Computer Vision and NLP, as well as their applications in the Web, Mobile-App and IoT fields, in addition to being a Flutter developer.

 ## :computer: Tech Stacks:
 - **Programming Languages:**